-8 - Other Costs
+Part 4 Section 8 - Other Costs

 Other Costs are those not classified elsewhere and are allocable to the Federal award.
 These costs must be specifically itemized and described.
 The total costs and allocation bases must be explained in the narrative.
-Examples of Other Costs may include utilities and/or leased equipment, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.
+Examples of Other Costs (typically non-tangible) may include utilities, leased property or equipment, fuel for vehicles, employee training tuition, meeting registration costs, etc. The quantity, unit of measurement (e.g., monthly, annually, each, etc.), unit cost, and percentage of time on MCSAP grant must be included.